millipz/nc-de-deliverance-project/README.md

 ## Technical Details

-To host your solution, each team will be given access to a special AWS sandbox that will stay open for 120 hours and will allow you to work throughout the week without interruption.
-However, at the end of the 120 hours the sandbox will expire. __You will need to rebuild all your infrastructure again the following week.__ Therefore, it is in your own interest that you are able to script the creation of the resources so that they can be rebuilt as quickly and efficiently as possible.
+To host your solution, each team will need to host your infrastructure in a single AWS account.
+You can use one of your Northcoders accounts and give each member of your team credentials to access this however these accounts are not permanent.
+Therefore, it is in your own interest that you are able to script the creation of the resources so that they can be rebuilt as quickly and efficiently as possible.

 ### Required Components

 You need to create:
 1. A job scheduler to run the ingestion job.
 AWS Eventbridge is the recommended way to do this.
 Since data has to be visible in the data warehouse within 30 minutes from being written to the database, you need to schedule a your job to check for changes much more frequently.
 1. An S3 bucket which will act as a "landing zone" for ingested data.